wssimms/gssquared/Docs/DevelopLog.md

 yes.
 So comparing to an AppleSauce conversion to nibblized, we have 2100 more bits, 360 more nibbles, and duration of 208200us version 199997us.
 300rpm is 5 rotations per second is 200,000us.
 So, we need to actually mark how much data we write, and then use THAT as, um, track_data_size.
 I am generating a track.size.
 So let's use it..
 ProDOS still no likey, however, disk stuff ought to be up to 5% faster since we cut 300 bytes out of 6000.
 DOS read, write, init is working ok still.

+Comment from Nick Westgate:
+ProDOS will have something similar to what I mentioned in a previous comment: [For DOS] you need to provide at least one different nibble in every 16 nibbles to defeat the SAMESLOT drive speed check in DOS/RWTS at BD34-BD53 (according to Beneath Apple DOS).
+ProDOS is different though IIRC.

+that's not it.

+However, I am starting to think ProDOS is doing something not mentioned in manuals.

+## Apr 4, 2025

+Thanks to a tip from Nelson, forcing a disk image track to be fewer bytes (reducing GAP A when generating nibblized version for instance) makes ProDOS Format work.
+But now DOS 3.3 format does not.
+I reduced from 149 to 64 bytes.
+Let's increase a bit..

+Final update: Many thanks to Nelson Waissman who put me on the right ... track ... ha ha pun intended.
+The number of nibbles in the virtual disk track determine the "speed" the disk is spinning.
+If too short, DOS3.3 won't format. (not enough room for how DOS33 init's a track!)
+If too long, ProDOS thinks the disk is too slow.
+His number of 0x18D0 is exactly right.

+Locksmith now: Verify 16 sector ok; Format 16 sector ok; it cannot bit-copy.
+It keeps complaining about "FRAME BITS 02, LONGSS #FB02". run locksmith disk speed thing.
+Still reports the disk is really really slow.
+ProDOS now: format volume ok and can copy files to it;
+DOS3.3 now: init volume ok and can write files to it.
+DOS33 and ProDOS 2.4.3 format, disk copy, etc with CopyIIPlus- works.
+Copy II Plus drive speed test - doesn't work.